Skip main navigation

 How long does the mortgage application process take?

-The application itself might take you less than an hour to complete if you have documents gathered and your pre-approval information automatically populates several fields.
-The overall purchase process with financing usually takes between three to five weeks.
-Without any missing information, some lenders can approve your application in as little as two weeks.
+The mortgage application itself might take you less than an hour to complete if you have your documents gathered and much of your pre-approval information automatically populated.
+Your loan officer can help you complete your application and avoid missing information.

 What happens after you submit your mortgage application?